-The Kolmogorov-Smirnov test is a nonparametric procedure used to compare the distributions of two samples.
+The Kolmogorov-Smirnov test is a nonparametric procedure used to compare the probability densities of two groups or samples, using their cumulative distributions (see Chapter 6).
 Let $F_1(y)$ be the cumulative distribution function for the first group, while $F_2(y)$ is the second.
 The null hypothesis for the Kolmogorov-Smirnov test is $H_0: F_2(y) = F_1(y)$, which means that the two groups have the same distribution.
 The alternative hypothesis is $H_1: F_2(y) \neq F_1(y)$ for some y, implying there is some difference in the distributions, which could involve their location, general shape, variance, and so forth.
 This is a broader alternative hypothesis than the rank tests we examined earlier, where the distributions had the same shape but differed by location.

-The Kolmogorov-Smirnov test statistic is calculated using the empirical distribution functions of the two samples.
-These are the empirical counterparts of the distribution functions defined for distributions like the normal (see Chapter 6).
+The Kolmogorov-Smirnov test statistic is calculated using the empirical distribution functions of the two groups, which estimates the underlying cumulative distribution function.
 For a sample with n_i observations, the empirical distribution function is defined as